-Demographic Information: In the 2015-2016 school year, the Corsica-Stickney School District has an enrollment of in the three attendance centers.
+Demographic Information: In the 2022-2023 school year, the Corsica-Stickney School District has an enrollment of the following students in the three attendance centers.

-Corsica-Stickney High School- 104 Corsica-Stickney Jr. High School - 40 Corsica-Stickney Elementary School - 131
+Corsica-Stickney High School- 67 Corsica-Stickney Jr. High School - 42 Corsica-Stickney Elementary School - 140 Corsica-Stickney - Pre-School - 31

-The district has approximately 33% of its students who can be classified as economically disadvantaged due to free/reduced lunch eligibility.
+Due To COVID we have no numbers currently to represent the percentage of students who can be classified as economically disadvantage due to free/reduced lunch eligibility.
+All students received free lunches the last couple years.

-Average Daily Membership: The following is the 2015--2016 Corsica-Stickney School Districts student attendance.
+Average Daily Membership: The following is the 2022-2023 Corsica-Stickney School Districts student attendance.

-Corsica-Stickney School District 230.97

-Graduation/Drop-out Rates: In the 2015-2016 school year, the Corsica-Stickney School District had a 100% graduation rate, with students graduating.
-In the 2015-2016 school year, the Corsica-Stickney School District had 0 students drop out, which has been a consistent trend for Corsica-Stickney High School
+Corsica-Stickney School District High School-95.83% Jr. High - 96.29% Elementary-95.83% Graduation/Drop-out Rates: In the 2021-2022 school year, the Corsica-Stickney School District had a 100% graduation rate, with students graduating.
+In the 2021-2022 school year, the Corsica-Stickney School District had 0 students drop out, which has been a consistent trend for Corsica-Stickney High School.

-Special Education: Approximately 29 students in the Corsica-Stickney School District received special education services during the 2015-2016 school year.
+Special Education: Approximately 34 students in the Corsica-Stickney School District received special education services during the 2021-2022 school year.